khantNyarKoKo02/ToyVendingMachineProject/README.md

 ## Description
-This Java application simulates a toy vending machine where users can insert Thai Baht coins, select an option to drop a toy randomly, and also provides administrative access for restocking toys and viewing the history of wins.
+This Java application simulates a toy vending machine where users can insert Thai Baht coins, select an option to drop a toy randomly, and also provide administrative access for restocking toys and viewing the history of wins.

 ## Features
 - **Insert Thai Baht**: Users can insert Thai Baht coins into the vending machine.